How We Teach & SupportIt's the little things we do to support an individualised learning program that get us the big results

 At St Paul’s Primary School Monbulk, we are dedicated to detail and we want to ensure every child achieves to their own potential.

 This means ensuring we have robust systems that not only cater to the average (or middle student) – but also the advanced student or the student that need some extra support.

 For learning to take place we need to ensure that every child feels safe, happy and confident within themselves – and so a huge emphasis is placed on a strong wellbeing and support program that achieves just that!
-At St Paul’s we have a Youth Worker on site every day to provide
+At St Paul’s we have a Counsellor on site every day to provide

 - Reading more extended and complex texts, and discussing these with peers in guided groups and literature circles

 - Developing knowledge of more advanced vocabulary and elements of grammar and punctuation

 - High order thinking tasks

 - Extension through creativity such as art or music projects

 - Being challenged to solve multi-step mathematical problems